June 1-10, 2014

 We take an overnight flight to Shannon where Robbie along with Alice and Sean Rattigan, our musicians and guides, will meet us outside the customs hall.

-The group will gather at Shannon airport where, following a traditional Irish breakfast, we will board our comfortable motor coach and travel southwest to our hotel in Dingle County Kerry.
-On route we will stop in the beautiful village of Adare, County Limerick.
-Once we arrive at our hotel, the rest of the day is free to rest or explore the delights of Dingle.
+Following a traditional Irish breakfast, we will board our comfortable motor coach and travel northwest through the rugged landscape of Connemara to our hotel in Muranney, County Mayo.
+Once we arrive at our hotel, the rest of the day is free to relax and get over jet lag or explore the coast of Clew Bay.
 After dinner, we have the first of our nightly traditional music sessions and a chance to get to know one another.

 Day 10 • Heading for Home

-We depart our hotel for nearby Shannon Airport.
-Don’t forget to leave some time for shopping at the world’s first Duty Free shop.
+We depart our hotel for Dublin Airport.
+Don’t forget to leave some time for shopping at the Duty Free shop.

 Don’t want to go home?